 However, some of the online communities I was drawn to were extremely positive influences on my recovery, and encouraged me to seek health completely unrelated to my appearance.
 These blogs and social media accounts focused far less on how they ate, what they looked like, and how they exercised, but instead focused on personal growth, mindfulness, and body acceptance as opposed to body manipulation.
 Inspired by these blogs, I started my own, which exemplifies my belief that not all components of the online eating disorder culture is detrimental.
 Because I remain firm in my belief that many online resources serve to hinder recovery in vulnerable patients clinging to behaviors, but also write what I consider to be a positive resource for the same community, I believe the “eating disorder culture” cannot be understood as a whole, but rather better understood by its parts.
 For this reason, I will break down the culture into four distinct sub-cultures- the Pro-Ana community, the “Fitspo”/Bodybuilding community, the Vegan community, and the Body Positivity community.
 In doing so, I will attempt to shine light onto the possible complications, as well as benefits, that they offer to those seeking recovery from an eating disorder.

 The oldest and most infamous online eating disorder subculture is the Pro-Anorexia/Pro-Bulimia community (often referred to as “Pro-Ana” and “Pro-Mia,” respectively) (Elad Yom-Tov, et al).
-These personal blogs began on the blogging website Tumblr, but have since moved to other platforms such as Instagram, Twitter, and Blogger.
+These personal blogs began on online forums and gained popularity on the blogging website Tumblr, but have since moved to other platforms such as Instagram, Twitter, and Blogger.
 On these websites, sufferers (usually young women) join together to support and promote eating disordered behaviors such as starvation, over-exercise, and purging as a lifestyle choice.
 Many participants in this community seek out accountability partners, who encourage them to restrict their calories and lose as much weight as possible.
 A 2014 study refers to this practice as seeking a “pro-ana buddy” (Elad Yom-Tov, et al, 198).
 This practice is particularly troubling as it feeds a defining characteristic of eating disorder patients- extreme perfectionism and competitive drive – and could easily worsen the symptoms of a patient (NEDA).

 A longform article published by Telegraph titled “Secretly Starving: Inside the Virtual World of Anorexia” revealed some of the behavior that takes place within the community through the words of the users themselves.
 One user is quoted as writing on their blog, “I eat three meals a day but make sure I never take in more than 50 calories,” and another as writing, “I’ve reached a point where I can go without food for three or four days and I am able to live my life with no problems.
 You can do it too, but it will take discipline and hard work” (Rainey).
 This kind of language not only describes behaviors that are far too extreme to be considered normal eating or dieting patterns, but also actively encourages readers to partake in them, as well.
 Specifically, the writer implying that starving oneself is merely a sign of “discipline and hard work” implies that symptoms of mental illness are completely within the control of the sufferer, as well as being positive and desirable attributes.